kylebebak/react-redux-query/README.md

 RRQ's main hook, `useQuery`, fetches data, throws it into Redux, and rerenders your components whenever data changes.

 It takes 3 arguments, `(key: string, fetcher: () => Promise<{}>, options?: {})`.
-It calls your fetcher and immediately returns the cached data in Redux under `key`.
+It calls your fetcher and immediately returns the cached data in Redux at `key`.
 It connects your component to Redux with `useSelector`, so it subscribes to data changes whenever they occur.
-This means your component always rerenders with the most recently fetched data under `key`.
+This means your component always rerenders with the most recently fetched data at `key`.

 ```ts
 import { useQuery } from 'react-redux-query'